interpreters/perlpp/README.md

 	Usage: perl perlpp.pl [options] [filename]
 	Options:
 		-o, --output filename	Output to the file instead of STDOUT.
 		-D, --define name=value	Set $D{name}=value in the generated code.
-					The hash %D always exists, but is empty if you haven't specified any -D options.
+The hash %D always exists, but is empty if you haven't specified any
+					-D options.
+					Also substitutes _name_ with _value_
+					in the output file.
+					_value_ is optional and defaults to
+					true.
-		-e, --eval statement	Evaluate the statement(s) before any Perl code.
+		-e, --eval statement	Evaluate the statement(s) before any Perl code of the input files.
 		-E, --debug		Don't evaluate Perl code, just write it to STDERR.
+		-s, --set name=value	As -D, but gneerates into %S and does not substitute in the text body.
 		-h, --help		Usage help.

 In a **-D** command, the `value` must be a valid Perl value, e.g., `"foo"`